chronicleprotocol/scribe/docs/Deployment.md

 - `SALT`: The salt to deploy the `Scribe` instance to
     - Note to use the salt's string representation
     - Note that the salt must not exceed 32 bytes in length
+    - Note that the salt should match the name of the contract deployed!
 - `INITIAL_AUTHED`: The address being auth'ed on the newly deployed `Scribe` instance
 - `WAT`: The wat for `Scribe`
     - Note to use the wat's string representation